 Closed Head Injuries

-A closed head injury is any injury to the head that does not penetrate the skull.
+A closed head injury is a trauma in which the brain is injured as a result of a blow to the head or sudden, violent motion causing the brain to knock against the skull.
 Closed head injuries are usually caused by blows to the head and frequently occur in traffic accidents, falls and assaults.
-Closed head injury is also common in children who have suffered serious bicycle accidents.
+A closed head injury is also common in children who have suffered serious bicycle accidents.

 Closed head injury patients typically begin their therapy during their time in the hospital and continue it on an outpatient basis.
-A skilled team of neuropsychologists, physical therapists and others work closely with patients to help them manage or regain their lost skills.
+A skilled team of Neuropsychologists, physical therapists and case managers work closely with patients to help them manage or regain their lost skills.
 The amount of traumatic brain injury rehabilitation required varies depending on the individual.

 Your personal physical therapy begins with a comprehensive evaluation of functional limitations and areas of pain including postural and biomechanical assessments, to diagnose your problem.